JOQL

 params: {

-sendNotification: true, // just example of top level
+sendNotification: true, // just an example of a top level param

 data: { // TicketCreate